TAPS Working Group

 * Section 2 describes how the Transport Services API model differs

-offers asynchronous event-driven interaction, the use of messages
+asynchronous event-driven interaction, the use of messages Messages for

 protocols and paths without requiring major changes to the